hernancerm/uady-hci-2020/Deliveries/Delivery_1.md

 In summary, the college lagging in the Faculty of Mathematics of UADY is widely common mainly due to the factors exposed above, causing a delay in the estimated year of graduation of the students and in the worst cases, dropout.

-## Research planning
+## Planning

-Tasks are planned using a Gantt chart generated in [Wrike](https://www.wrike.com/), a work planning application.
-Since it is not possible to produce a view-only url to the chart, an image of the past activities is provided below.
+Tasks are planned using a Gantt chart generated in [Wrike](https://www.wrike.com/frontend/ganttchart/index.html?snapshotId=LUWOTj7dM1zguErzgxGjhIF6NghJ7PNK%7CIEZTKMZVGEZDQLSTGE2A), a work planning application.

 <p align="center">
     <img width="750px" src="images/planning.png">
 </p>

-Tasks in blue are not completed, whilst tasks in green are done.
-For this delivery our debt comprises the definition of target users.
-Although we have defined the user [research techniques](#research-techniques), observations are yet to be made and more data needs to be collected to build correct and useful personas.

 ## Learning about our users